casparschucan/feynman-kac-python/README.md

 - `-s, --standard_mc` defaults to false if set runs non-mlmc simulation
 - `-N, --N_samples` defaults to 256000 the number of samples for non-mlmc runs
 - `-w, --plot_walk` defaults to false if set plots two correlated random walks

+## Jupyter notebooks
+enter the virtual environment and start your jupyter lab or notebook from there